Ptkyr/Iconoclasts-NAS-Tech/elroandmina.md

 ![](Media/elrodboost.gif)

 This can also be used to gain speed from trading hits.
 Elro's `Gun` sword swing has a very small rear hitbox, and can cause trades when parrying projectiles.
 This is useful in the One Concern East section where you must parry a bomb from a sentry in order to progress.
-You can kill the sentry while damage boosting for the short walk up to the long hallway → https://www.youtube.com/watch?v=fiRLsn9ZjcU.
+You can [kill the sentry while damage boosting](https://www.youtube.com/watch?v=fiRLsn9ZjcU) for the short walk up to the long hallway.

 ## Extending Mina’s dashes